isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-silverfish/index.md

 ####  d.**Homemade Silverfish Traps**

-You can create [simple traps](https://pestpolicy.com/best-silverfish-traps/) using materials you likely already have.
+You can create [simple traps](https://pestpolicy.com/best-silverfish-traps/)using materials you likely already have.
 Roll up a damp newspaper and leave it overnight where silverfish are active.
 By morning, the insects will have crawled inside seeking moisture.
 Dispose of the newspaper (and the silverfish) outside or in the trash.

 ###  4. Chemical Solutions